 Chicken feed can be expensive, especially if you don’t have much money to raise your chickens.
 However, your chickens don’t have to be malnourished due to insufficient resources.
-If you look around you well enough, you’ll find free, healthy chicken food.
+If you look carefully, you can find free, healthy chicken food sources.
 Below are some do-it-yourself chicken feed ideas you can try.

 One common DIY chicken feed idea is to grow fodder for your chickens.
 You don’t have to invest much effort in growing it; besides, it’s very nutritious as it’s rich in fiber and protein content.
 You can grow fodder from grains such as barley, oats, wheat, etc.

 To grow fodder, get a shallow tray and drill holes in the bottom.
 Ensure the grains aren’t infested or decayed; use only quality grains.
 Soak your choice grains overnight before you transfer them to the perforated trays.
 Spread the grains evenly on the tray and water regularly.
 Within a week, you’ll have some food for your chickens.